Please wait while we process your payment

 The last pilgrim met by Christiana.
 Standfast is found kneeling on the ground and praying in thanks for having been delivered from the temptation of Madam Bubble.

-A mentally slow pilgrim captured and nearly killed by the giant Good-Slay.
+An intellectually disabled pilgrim captured and nearly killed by the giant Good-Slay.
 Mr. Feeble-Mind is rescued by Gaius and joins Christiana’s group of pilgrims.

 A handicapped pilgrim who joins Christiana’s group on crutches.

 Pilgrim with whom Christiana’s group lodges.
 Two of Mnason’s daughters are married off to Christiana’s sons.